k-nero/DrogonWebApi/README.md

 # DrogonWebApp

 ### Dependency
-Highly recommend using vcpkg to install these package
+Highly recommend using vcpkg to install these packages
 - drogon: A C++14/17/20 based HTTP web application framework running on Linux/macOS/Unix/Windows
 - inih: Simple .INI file parser in C, good for embedded systems
 - SQLAPI : Can be found in lib folder